 setting out the date, time and place of the meeting and (unless the CUSC Modifications Panel has otherwise decided) given at least five (5) Business Days before the date of the meeting;

-accompanied by an agenda of the matters for consideration at the meeting and any supporting papers available to the Panel Secretary at the time the notice is given (and the Panel Secretary shall circulate to Panel Members any late papers as and when they are received by him).
+accompanied by an agenda of the matters for consideration at the meeting and any supporting papers available to the Panel Secretary at the time the notice is given (and the Panel Secretary shall circulate to Panel Members any late papers as and when they are received by them).

 The Panel Secretary shall send a copy of the notice convening a meeting of the CUSC Modifications Panel, and the agenda and papers accompanying the notice, to each CUSC Party and each BSC Party at the same time at which notice is given to the Panel Members, and publication on the Website and despatch by electronic mail (if the relevant details are supplied to the Panel Secretary) shall fulfil this obligation.